]

 January: Economics & Finance

 Why it matters: Understanding economics and finance is the foundation of personal and professional freedom.
-This month, the goal learn how money works, how to build wealth and how to make informed financial decisions.
+This month, the goal is to learn how money works, how to build wealth and how to make informed financial decisions.

 Financial literacy is to me one of the most important topics and that is why I am starting with it in January.
-While everyone else is trying to follow their new years resolutions, the dark month of January is perfect to cosy in at home and learn finance.
+While everyone else is trying to follow their new years resolutions, the dark month of January is perfect to cosy up at home and learn finance.

 It will be an ongoing progress, because my plan to wealth is to continue learning finance throughout the whole year through podcasts, books, magazine articles and courses.